lucimmm25/Hello_World_GitHub/readme.txt

-This is a demo project of GitHub Actions for AIST2601 Workshop 6, created by Moe Myint Myat.
+This is a demo project of GitHub Actions for AIST2601 Workshop, created by Moe Myint Myat.